Laurie Cunningham

 Laurence Paul Cunningham (8 March 1956 – 15 July 1989) was an English professional footballer who played as a winger.
 He notably played in England, France, and Spain, where he became the first-ever English player to sign for Real Madrid.

 Cunningham had signed a schoolboy contract with Arsenal in 1970, but was released in 1972 as his style of play was deemed incompatible with the Gunners' "give and go" tactics.
 In 1974, he was picked up by second-tier side Leyton Orient where he remained for three years.
 But it was following his move to West Bromwich Albion in 1977 that his career really took off.
 There he played alongside Cyrille Regis and Brendon Batson under coach Ron Atkinson, becoming only the second trio of black players to be fielded in the top flight of English football.
 They became known as the Three Degrees – a term coined by Atkinson in reference to the American soul group of the same name.
 His form at the Hawthorns later earned a move to Real Madrid, where he remained for five years, winning La Liga once and the Copa del Rey twice.
-After a spell in France with Marseille, he returned to England with Leicester City in 1985, followed by another spell in Spain with Rayo Vallecano, and helped them secure La Liga promotion with his winning goal in the 86/87 season.
+After a one-season spell in France with Marseille, he returned to England with Leicester City in 1985, followed by another spell in Spain with Rayo Vallecano, and helped them secure La Liga promotion with his winning goal in the 86/87 season.
 Cunningham signed with Wimbledon in 1988, where, as a member of the "Crazy Gang", he won the FA Cup in 1988 for the final trophy of his career.

 Cunningham received his first international call-up to the England U21 side in 1977 while playing for West Bromwich Albion, becoming the first black footballer to represent an England international team organised by the Football Association.
 He later earned six caps for the full national team between 1979 and 1980, becoming one of the first-ever black England internationals.

-While playing for Rayo Vallecano, Cunningham died in a brutal car accident in Madrid on the morning of 15 July 1989, at the age of 33.